qawemlilo/nodeza/docs/widgets.md

 index.js
 --------
 This is the main program file.
-It loads the config file data, adds a methed named `exec` and then exports it.
+It loads the config file data, adds a method named `exec` and then exports it.
 The `exec` method accepts the main Application object and returns a promise that resolves with the config and collection data as a single object.
 Use the Application `getCollection` method to retrieve any particular collection found in the `collections` directory.

     var config = require('./config.json');

     /*
      * fetches a collection of data
      *
      * @param: {Object}App - main application object
      * @return: {Promise} - a promise that resolves with an object **/ config.exec = function (App) {